geoffrich/svelte-adapter-azure-swa/README.md

 **This is beta software.
 Please report any issues you encounter.**

+## Limitations

+Azure Static Web Apps require an `index.html` file to be present in your build output folder, so you need to [prerender](https://kit.svelte.dev/docs#ssr-and-javascript-prerender) your root `index.svelte` route to use this adapter.

 ## Usage

 See the [demo repo](https://github.com/geoffrich/sveltekit-azure-swa-demo) for an example integration with the SvelteKit demo app.